grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Get started/04 Create/02 Output Extensions.md

 excerpt: 'Follow these steps to build an output extension for k6.'
 ---

-k6 provides many destinations and metric types, but it cannot directly support all possibilities.
+k6 provides many [metrics](/using-k6/metrics) and [output formats](/results-output/overview/), but it cannot directly support all possibilities.
-If you want to store or alter metrics captured during an active k6 test, you can create a custom output extension.
+To store or alter metrics captured during an active k6 test, you can create a custom output extension.

+Output extension binaries can use the `--out` flag to send metrics to a custom place.
 Some potential reasons for a custom extension could include:
 * To support a time-series database not already supported
 * To add derived metrics data for storage